 If Jack Frost hasn't already shown up at your door, he will be visiting soon.
 To beat off the cold, you can't go wrong by going with a bowl of warm soup.
 The folks over at Noble Pig have this creative soup recipe to keep you warm this winter- a dill pickle soup recipe that everyone has gotta try.

 Before you go running for the hills, you might want to give this recipe a second glance.
 Thousands of people have been chiming in on the interesting creation online.
-This easy recipe has already earned over 22,000 likes and 350,000 shares.
-It seems like a nice alternative to potato soup too since it's still hearty but a little less thick.
+This easy recipe seems like a nice alternative to potato soup too since it's still hearty but a little less thick.
 I personally love pickles but understand that the sweet pickle flavor of the quintessential American snack isn't for everyone.

 In the end, the soup certainly looks appetizing.
-Plus, it's relatively easy to make, with the total time for cook time and prep only 40 minutes.
+Plus, it's relatively easy to make, with the total time for cook time and prep time only 40 minutes.
 Gather up the below ingredients and get ready to polish off a bowl (or two).
-No need for a slow cooker or crockpot either.
-You can just pop this on medium heat in a large pot until it's ready to share.
+No need for a slow cooker, instant pot or a crockpot.
+You can just pop this on medium heat in a large pot, whisking occasionally until it thickens and is ready to share.
 Interested in the nutrition facts?
 Well, it is a creamy soup -- but pickles are a good source of vitamin A!

 5 1/2 cups of chicken broth